clariphy/clariphy.github.io-source/pages/projects.md

 # Projects involving CLARIPHY collaborators

+We list here a number of small projects which are underway and which involve CLARIPHY collaborators.

 <ul>
 {% assign sorted = site.pages | sort_natural: 'title' %}
 {% for mypage in sorted %}